$0 Massachusetts Adoption Quick-Start Checklist

 Jewish Family and Children's Service (Waltham) — Provides home study and post-placement services for international adoptions arranged through Hague-accredited agencies.

 Because the international adoption landscape shifts frequently, verify any agency's current country programs directly before starting the home study process.
-A home study completed for an international adoption has additional requirements compared to domestic home studies — Hague-specific training, specific USCIS documentation, and in some cases biometric requirements — and must be completed by a Hague-accredited social worker.
+A home study completed for an international adoption may have additional federal, Hague, country, and provider requirements compared to a domestic home study.
+Confirm whether specialized training, USCIS documentation, biometric requirements, or an appropriately accredited or approved provider applies to your country and case.

 Free Download